NicholasSynovic/nicholassynovic.github.io/content/summaries/faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.md

    target model on the same dataset.
 2. A CNN using Fast R-CNN is trained on object detection using the regions proposed from the RPN.
-3. The detection network initalizes the RPN network, but the RPN's convolutional layers are fixed.
+3. The detection network initializes the RPN network, but the RPN's convolutional layers are fixed.
 This then only trains the RPN's unique layers.
 4. The detection network fixes its CNN layers, and fine tunes its unique layers.

 By doing this, both the RPN and the Object Detection network now share the same